yncui-nju/yncui-nju.github.io/_pages/about.md

 My research interest primarily covers a range of issues: Graph Foundation Model, Knowledge graph, Lifelong Learning, and LLMs.

 # Recent News
+- [*2024.11*] I am awarded the National Scholarship (for Ph.D. students, ¥30,000) at Nanjing University!
 - [*2024.09*] One first-author paper accepted to NeurIPS'2024!
 - [*2024.07*] Invited by [CCDM 2024](https://ccf.org.cn/CCDM2024/general_3024) to give a talk on RulePrem.
 - [*2024.06*] One second-author paper accepted to ISWC'2024!